WalletScrutiny/WalletScrutinyCom/_android/com.defiwalletmobile.md

 - Attempted to bypass SSH authentication by setting the `GIT_ASKPASS` environment variable.

 **Conclusion:**
-The build for the Slavi Wallet was **unsuccessful** due to issues with `npm install`.
-The wallet remains **not verifiable** at this time, and further investigation is required to resolve Git repository access issues during npm dependency installation.
+The build for the Slavi Wallet was unsuccessful due to issues with npm install.
+The repository requires access to a private repo for building, which we don't have access to.
+Therefore, it is marked as **nosource** and the wallet remains **not verifiable** at this time.

 ## App Description from Google Play